-If the rent is below market rate, then the premises requirement is not met and the customer would not be eligible under HHCRO, but they may be eligible under CSCO or CERO.
+If the rent is below market rate, then the premises requirement is not met and the customer would not be eligible under HHCRO, unless delivered under the social housing E, F or G provision.
+The measure may also be eligible under CERO.